Outgoing students

 5. A student must submit to the Erasmus Office a legibly signed statement concerning payment of the Erasmus+ Programme grant, in which a number of a bank account in EUR currency should be given to which the grant will be transferred – download a file.

-6. A student who meets the requirements related to ‘Green Travel’ which stands for traveling by using lower carbon emission means of transport such as bus, train, ship or carpooling, is obliged to deliver a legibly signed statement referring to the ‘Green Travel’ – the statement should be obtained from the Erasmus+ Programme Coordinators.
+6. A student who meets the requirements related to ‘Green Travel’ which stands for traveling by using lower carbon emission means of transport is obliged to deliver a legibly signed statement referring to the ‘Green Travel’ – the statement should be obtained from the Erasmus+ Programme Coordinators.

 7. A student with citizenship other than one of a member state of the EU or European Economic Area should check on its own the rules of entering and legalising his/her stay on the territory of the receiving country as a participant of the Erasmus+ Programme.